weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     notice this in the **notification bell** that appears at the top right of the screen (it will display a number that indicates the number of notifications you have).

-    ‎
-    ‎When you see a 1 in the notification bell, select the bell to display the **Notifications** pane.
+    When you see a 1 in the notification bell, select the bell to display the **Notifications** pane.
 In the **Notifications** pane, select the email entry.